-In 1698, on St Mary's Island off Madagascar, William Kidd first heard the news that he was wanted for piracy.
-He set fire to his ship the Adventure Galley and fled.
-For years after, the wreck of the ship could be seen in the water.
-Today, a search is on to find the Adventure Galley's remains and the progress of the project can be followed on the Internet.
+In 1698, on St. Mary's Island off Madagascar, William Kidd heard that he was wanted for piracy, set fire to his ship, the Adventure Galley, and fled.
+Barry Clifford (below) found what he believed to be the Adventure Galley in 2000.
+You can read about his search in his book, Return to Treasure Island and the Search for Captain Kidd.